 - It must not be derogatory, offensive, threatening, defamatory, disparaging, libelous or contain any content that is inappropriate, indecent, sexual, profane, tortuous, slanderous, discriminatory in any way, or that promotes hatred or harm against any group or person, or otherwise does not comply with the theme and spirit of the Competition.

 - It must not contain content, material or any element that is unlawful, or otherwise in violation of or contrary to any applicable laws.

-- The judging panel as chosen by Google will evaluate all Submissions and shortlist Teams that are compelling and worthy of advancement based on the judging criteria.
+- The judging panel as chosen by Google will evaluate all Submissions and shortlist Teams for Round 3 based on the judging criteria.

-- The announcement of shortlisted Teams qualifying for the Zonal Round will be made on 27th August 2019.
+- The announcement of shortlisted teams qualifying for the Round 3 will be made by Oct.
+15, 2020.

-- The launch of the Zonal Round will coincide with the declaration of results of the Campus Round.
-Each Zonal Round team shortlisted from the Campus Round will submit a presentation deepening their ideas as submitted in the Campus Round and present its business solution in person to a panel of judges
+- The shortlisted teams will submit a presentation deepening their ideas as submitted in Round 2 and present its business solution (virtually) to a panel of judges.

-- Zonal Round Teams will be given twelve (12) minutes to present followed by an eight (8) minute “Question and Answer” session by the judging panel.
+- Teams will be given 12 minutes to present followed by an 8 minutes “Question and Answer” session by the judging panel.

-- Additionally, qualifying Zonal Round Teams will also have to submit a PDF version of their submission for our reference.
+- Additionally, qualifying teams will also have to submit a PDF version of their submission for our reference.

 - You are free to select font type, size etc. but it should not result in a submission that is difficult to read by our panel, during the presentation.

 - The maximum size of the file to be uploaded cannot exceed 100MB each (slide and PDF).

 - The naming convention to be followed is: CampusName_Teamname_CaseStudyChosen.
 In the CaseStudyChosen, mention the type (Analytics, Digital marketing, Sales & marketing).